seanbutler/3DWebTechCourse/_worksheets/01-ToolingUp.markdown

 To draw some 3d graphics on a 2d screen and have complete control over everything programmatically we need at a minimum three ingredients.

-- a scene
+### scene
-    - a set of software objects which are going to be part of the scene, such as rectangles, points, meshes, lights, etc. each can be constructed to appear as anything we like.
+- something that holds a set of software objects which are going to be part of the scene, such as rectangles, points, meshes, lights, etc. each can be constructed to appear as anything we like.
+You can think of this as a stage on which the scenery will appear.

-- a camera
+### camera
 - this is where we imagine the observer (in our case the user) to be, it holds the position and a kind of simple virtual lens called a frustrum. its used to give the programmer control over what the user can actually see.

-- renderer
+### renderer
 - This visits at all the objects within the scene and looks at the numbers associated with each such as position, size, scale, color etc. It also examines the camera and the numbers associated with that especially position and field of view.
 All od this data is combined and used to construct a representation of a 3d environment which is then 'projected' which is a form of flattening so it can be drawn on a 2d plane, the domElement.

 ~~~ javascript
     var scene = new THREE.Scene();